 Joining a fraternity or sorority can also provide access to social, philanthropic, service, leadership, and professional development opportunities that might not be available to non-members.
 Generally, Greek students report higher satisfaction with their college experience (Pike, 2020) and are often more involved in other areas of campus life.

 There are also potential drawbacks to consider before joining a fraternity or sorority.
 Anyone who watches the news can see some of the risks associated with membership.
 These include hazing and alcohol/substance use and abuse.

 While these risky behaviors are not limited to fraternity and sorority life and can happen on sports teams, clubs, and musical organizations, they can be an issue on some campuses and in some fraternity and sorority chapters.
-Before joining, parents and students need to research the culture and values of any organization, both national and local.
+Before joining, parents and students must research the culture and values of any organization, national and local.